Key Issues and Texts

 Watch the documentary The Last Shaman, by Raz Degan, 2017 (Netflix)

-In contrast with the culture of shamanism in which race relations are virtually inverted and redeemed in the Latin American popular imaginary, this second seminar addresses how children grow up ‘Indigenous’ in both rural and urban contexts.
-The seminar explores the ways in which indigeneity is constituted as a social category during childhood through institutionalised health and education from birth, while at the grassroots, Amerindian tropes of sociality and personhood endure.
-Throughout Latin America, programmes of ‘interculturality’ that stem from postcolonial indigenismo overtly support multiculturalism.
-Schools and health posts, however, are ambivalent spaces in which parents and children negotiate their indigenous identities in everyday life.
-In both health and education, ontologies of difference remain while Indigenous people struggle to overcome poverty.
-How are tensions between embodied, oral, and implicit cultural norms of indigenous socialization and the socially accepted expressions of indigeneity reconciled in practice?
-Are there shared features of indigenous childhood in Latin American countries?
-How relevant are the politics of place and/or territory to the affirmation of indigeneity for children in the fluid social ‘mestizaje’ in peri-urban neighbourhoods and areas of colonisation?
+In contrast with the culture of shamanism in which race relations are virtually inverted in the Latin American popular imaginary, this second seminar addresses the relational dimension of indigeneity as experienced in education and healthcare.
+The seminar explores how indigeneity is constituted as a social category during childhood through the institutionalised discourse of interculturality, while at the grassroots, Amerindian tropes of sociality and personhood have been revitalised in current trends of re-indigenisation.
+Bureaucratised schools and health posts are ambivalent spaces where parents and children negotiate Indigenous citizenship.
+Despite greater access of Indigenous youths to tertiary education, growing up Indigenous in Latin America is stigmatised by poverty.
+How are tensions between embodied, oral, and implicit cultural forms of Indigenous socialisation and the discourse of interculturality reconciled in practice?
+Are there shared features of Indigenous childhood in Latin American countries?
+How do the politics of place and/or territory contribute to positive affirmations of Indigeneity in peri-urban neighbourhoods?

 Key issues:

-- Strategies for the integration of Indigenous ontologies in education and health care (with special reference to maternity care).
+Strategies for integrating Indigenous ontologies in education and health care (particularly maternity care).

 Required texts: